 While the pieces of fabric are stitched by machine to guarantee tighter sewing, all the quilting is done by hand.
 100% cotton materials compose the top and bottom of the quilt.
 The batting sandwiched in between those two layers, nevertheless, is 100% polyester.
 This polyester batting warranties both warmth and excellent washing outcomes.

 You will discover our quilts to be relatively sizable in length and width.
-As a matter of fact, well-nigh of our quilts are generous enough to take care of the necessity for a dust ruffle or pillow shams.
-Just as mattress heights vary, each quilt's dimensions is different as well.
-We list the quilt's dimensions with the determined drop for you to compare to the sizing you want.
-Definitely do your research ahead of buying!
+Most of our quilts are generous enough to take care of the necessity for a dust ruffle or pillow shams.
+Just as bed heights are different, every quilt's measurements differs.
+You'll find we specify the quilt's dimensions together with the estimated drop for you to compare to the proportions you are trying to find.
+Definitely do your measuring before purchasing!

 Did you know?

 Each and every step of the quilt-making process needs a particular lady's expertise.
 Each of our ladies specializes in either assembling or quilting.
 At the very least 2 ladies are included in making each quilt.
 The women who stitch the tops with each other concentrate on piecing particular quilt patterns.
 Considering that each quilter's stitches are different, just one lady does the quilting per quilt.
 This system allows each lady to become a professional in her work.